AI-READI/high-level-dataset-structure/main/v1.0.0/folder_naming/folder_naming_specs.md

 1. Search the [BioPortal](http://bioportal.bioontology.org/) maintained by the National Center for Biomedical Ontology (NCBO) with terms related to the procedure, tests, and/or devices associated with the data type.
 2. Select a standard term for the data type based on the search results:

     2.1.
 If a standard term is found, retain the standard term from the top most relevant bio-ontology recommended by the NCBO Ontology Recommender 2.0.
+If the term is reused from another ontology, refer to the main ontology.

     2.2.
 If a standard term is not found, suggest a standard term that is intuitive for uniquely understanding the data type.